-The Canadian Centre for Policy Alternatives is an independent, non-partisan research institute concerned with issues of social and economic justice.
+The Canadian Centre for Policy Alternatives is an independent, non-partisan research institute concerned with issues of social, economic and environmental justice.
 Founded in 1980, it is one of Canada's leading progressive voices in public policy debates.
-The CCPA is a registered non-profit charity and depends on the support of its more than 10,000 members across Canada.

-1400 - 207 West Hastings Street Vancouver, BC V6B 1H7 604.801.5121 ccpabc@policyalternatives.ca
+520 - 700 West Pender Street Vancouver, BC V6C 1G8 604.801.5121 | ccpabc@policyalternatives.ca